strasse34/pp4/README.md

 The upcoming flight list is identical for both authenticated and unauthenticated users.
 Each page displays six cards, and users can navigate between pages using a button at the bottom of the card space.
 ![Upcomming Flights page (home)](static/docs/images/screenshots/hompage.png)
 #### Flight Card in home page
-The flight cards in home page includes username of the poster and the general flight details.
-It does not include traveler contact details.
-Users can access the full information by clicking on 'Contact Traveler' button.
+The flight cards on the home page feature the poster's username, the card's creation or update date, and essential flight details.
+Notably, traveler contact details are intentionally omitted.
+To access complete information, only registered users can click the 'Contact Traveler' button.
 ![Flight Card in home page](static/docs/images/screenshots/card-home.png)
 #### Quote
 ![Quote section](static/docs/images/screenshots/quote.png)